 Using reclaimed cobblestones for paving projects

 Cobblestone pavers have been used for building roads for centuries.
-That being said, it is obvious why reclaimed cobblestone pavers are a great material when building your driveway or other high traffic areas.
-See below for some points to consider when choosing your cobblestone paver.
+The resilient and solid properties of cobblestone makes it obvious why reclaimed cobblestone pavers are a great material when building your driveway or other high traffic areas.

 The shape and size of cobblestone pavers dictates the type of pattern the cobbles can be laid in.
-Rectangles (particularly larger ones, Jumbos) make the classic running bond pattern.
+Rectangles (particularly larger ones, Big Dig "Jumbos") make the classic running bond pattern.
 While squares and cubes (European Cobbles) offer more flexibility in design and are good for fan type patterns.

 Color and Tone